pydio/pydio-doc-admin-guide/2_getting_started/2_11_mail_configuration.md

 Field | Description
 --- | ---
+Default FROM email address | Put the email that you're going to use as sender address for notifications and as default (see below).
+From/Sender address and name to use | Select how the address and display name is choosen.
+This setting controls how the envelope from address and the from mail and sender mail headers are set.
-Default From Email address | put the email that you're going to use Mailer engine  | What type of engine you're going to use to send the mails you will have 3 choices we are going to explain all of them and show you a configuration sample.
+Mailer engine  | What type of engine you're going to use to send the mails you will have 3 choices we are going to explain all of them and show you a configuration sample.

 Depending on the engine you have chosen, you see one of the following form: